-This is a big game, that will require some big time - Tarkan shares his early thoughts on the Remastered Mass Effect
+This is a big game, that required some big time - Tarkan shares his thoughts on the Remastered Mass Effect.

 When it was announced that the Mass Effect Trilogy was getting a makeover, I was very excited.

 In fact, as soon as pre-orders became available, I was onto it.

 Some might say that this will lead to bias, (probably doesn’t help that ME2 is one of my most played games of all time) but the fact is Bioware have (thus far) done an excellent job of this remaster.

 As it stands, I’m around 12 hours in to Mass Effect 1 and just wow!

 I only played through the original once (once it was finally ported to PS3) and while I really enjoyed the story, I really struggled going back to it for a second attempt.
 It really just felt so dated compared to the other two games.

 Well, not anymore!
 Mass Effect 1 as part of the Legendary Edition looks and plays very slick.